Attractions In And Around Shepherdstown, WV

 The Back Alley Garden Tour and Tea, a weekend tour of the private back gardens of Shepherdstown and a scrumptious tea, is generally held sometime in May.
 Visit their website for more info.

 The Shenandoah-Potomac House and Garden Tour, scheduled for the last full weekend of April, which features docented historic homes open for touring with beautiful floral displays provided by the local garden clubs.
+Thomas Shepherd Inn was one of the featured homes in 2016.
+Over 700 visitors and a great experience!
 Visit the website for more info.

 Holiday Celebrations and Parades: